gustav-jansen/SimpleRESTRouter/README.md

 # SimpleRESTRouter
-Simple C++ REST router to accept commands through http
+Simple C++ REST router to accept commands over http.

 Will not have full functionality.
 Only enough to support messages from GRETA conductor."